catid/loraftp/README.md

     ./loraftp_send document.txt
 ```

-This will place the file in the same folder as the server.
+This will place the file in the same folder as loraftp_get.

 ## Credits